 By Lisa Petrison, Ph.D.

-The Mold Avoiders standalone discussion forum is designed to serve the needs of individuals who are currently pursuing or are planning to pursue the approach to mold avoidance described in the book A Beginner’s Guide to Mold Avoidance to get their questions answered.
+The Mold Avoiders standalone discussion forum is designed to allow those who are currently pursuing or are planning to pursue the approach to mold avoidance described in the book A Beginner’s Guide to Mold Avoidance to get their questions answered.

-Those who would like to read or contribute to the forum discussions need to go through an application process in order to become Mold Avoiders Participants.
+Those who would like to read or contribute to the discussions in the standalone forum need to go through an application process in order to become Mold Avoiders Participants.

 The reason for this is to make sure that all participants have done the required readings and are sincerely interested in following this approach, so that discussions do not get off-track.